What Would You Give Up For Better Sleep?

 Millions of Americans have trouble sleeping.
 In fact, the Cleveland Clinic estimates that 70 million Americans fall into this category.
-Troubled sleep can range from tossing and turning to severe insomnia, but once you’ve gone through a night with subpar sleep, you’d probably do anything to avoid it again.
+Troubled sleep can range from tossing and turning on your mattress to severe insomnia, but once you’ve gone through a night with subpar sleep, you’d probably do anything to avoid it again.

 But just how far would people go to get a good night of sleep?
 We surveyed over 1,000 sleep-deprived Americans to find out.
 Read on to see what they said.